boopdotpng/booplang/README.md

 - I won't optimize for performance until the language is almost complete.
 I want to have a working language quicker, as opposed to working on it an extra month just for a 20% speedup.
 - My goal for the next year is to get into FPGA and CPU design, and I think a project like this is a really good way to transition into that.
 - The estimated timeline is a few months (I have a 9-5).
+- I'm currently in a fight with clang-format about how enums should be formatted and I can't win.
+So the line count is artifically inflated.

 ## documentation
 The documentation will be updated when I get further into the project, but the aim is to make compilers and assembly more understandable for newer cs students.
 I'm looking forward to the massive write-up after I'm done!